 Before you begin, try to guesstimate where the dog's nail quick is.
 Here's a diagram:

-Nail types matter too.
-If your dog has white nails, it will be easy to see the pink quick through the nail.
-If your dog has black or brown nails, it will be impossible to tell exactly where the quick is.
+Also, consider your dog's nail type.
+For example, if your dog has white nails, it will be easy to see the pink quick through the nail.
+But if your dog has black or brown nails, it will be impossible to tell exactly where the quick is.

 How to Stop Dog Nail Bleeding

-You don't want him walking around putting pressure on the paw or the bleeding could start up again.
-Keep him off his feet and prevent him from licking the wound for at least half an hour.
+Remember that clotting the blood itself isn't the only goal here; you will also going to need to keep your dog calm and still for about 30 minutes more.
+You don't want your pet walking around putting pressure on the paw or the bleeding could start up again.
+Keep the dog off his feet and prevent him from licking the wound for at least half an hour.